enoveri/berakah_/README.md

-# Berakah Church Website
+# International Great Faith Ministries Website

-A modern, responsive website for Berakah Church built with React and Tailwind CSS.
+A modern, responsive website for International Great Faith Ministries (IGFM) built with React and Tailwind CSS.

 ## Overview

-This project is a clone of the Watoto Church website with customizations for Berakah Church.
-It provides a complete church website solution with pages for:
+This project is inspired by the Watoto Church website with customizations for IGFM.
+It provides a complete ministry website solution with pages for:

 - Home
 - About
+- Statement of Faith
+- Ministries (including Berakhah Childcare, Berakhah Choir, Call2Prayer Mbale Church, Pastors Network Uganda, Church Planting, Widows and Elderly Care, and Children's Church)
+- Partners
-- Leadership
+- Stories of Impact
-- Locations
+- Donate
-- Cell Family
+- Prayer
-- Generosity
+- Teaching
 - Contact

 ## Technologies Used

 - React.js
-- React Router for navigation
+- React Router (HashRouter) for navigation
 - Tailwind CSS for styling
 - React Icons for UI icons
-- Context API for state management
+- Custom hooks for form handling and state management
-- Custom hooks
+- React Google reCAPTCHA for form security
+- React Slick for image carousels and slideshows

 ## Features